yakubova92/discover-movies/README.md

 }
 ```
 * The front-end and back-end are decoupled and run on separate servers.
 For this app to function properly, you will need to run both servers at the same time.
   * To run the back-end, open a terminal window and cd into `/server`.
-Run `npm run start`.
+Run `npm install` and `npm run start`.
 The server will be listening at port 8000
   * To run the front-end, open a second terminal window or tab and cd into `/client`.
-Run `npm run start`.
+Run `npm install` and `npm run start`.
 Open your browser and go to `localhost:3000`.
 You should see the home page.

 ## Running Through Features
 * The home page displays popular movies on load.